awsdocs/amazon-sagemaker-developer-guide/doc_source/endpoint-auto-scaling-add-policy.md

 + `MaxCapacity`—The maximum number of instances to be managed by Application Auto Scaling\.
 This value must be set to at least 1 and must be equal to or greater than the value specified for `MinCapacity`\.

 **Example**
-The following example shows how to register a SageMaker production variant that is dynamically scaled to use one to eight instances:
+The following example shows how to register an Amazon SageMaker production variant that is dynamically scaled to use one to eight instances:

 ```
 POST / HTTP/1.1